bmbouter/worklog/README.md

 ### Job Creation with Time Allocation ###

 Create new jobs for employees to log hours into.
 Each job can be allocated a certain number of hours which will produce very nice burn rate charts (see above.).
 Each job can be associated with one or more users.
+By default a job is associated with all users.
+This can be disabled by deselecting the "Available all users" check box and select only some users.
 A user can create work items only for the jobs that he/she is part of.

 ### Holidays ###